• Skip to main content

 How to Choose the Right Airline For You

 Most people assume the best airline to select is the one they fly most frequently, but for regular travelers, that may not be the best choice.
 Since we’re more likely to have airline status and/or co-branded airline credit cards for our preferred airline, a lot of the fees covered by the airline credit are waived, like checked bags for example or free upgrades to extra leg room seats.
-If you’re an economy flier, Spirit and Frontier are fee fiends so it’s really easy to rack up your credits with those airlines.
+If you’re an economy flier, Spirit is a fee fiend, so it’s really easy to rack up your credits with the Fort Lauderdale based airline.

 You might assume that the airline you most frequently fly with is the one to choose.
 It seems counter intuitive but you should consider an airline that you don’t have status or co-branded credit cards with because they’re where you’re more likely to end up incurring incidental fees.
-Last year I chose AA as my airline because at the time, I was a top tier elite.
+A few years ago I chose AA as my airline because at the time, I was a top tier elite.
 I made it work as I detailed in this post but wish I would have diversified my airline selections because many eligible fees are waived for elite status holders.

 Related: Should You Upgrade Amex Gold Card to Amex Platinum?
 2020